industrial-linguistics/accounting-ops/README.md

 on macOS/Windows).

 ## Credentials
-Credentials are managed centrally in `config/credentials.json`.
-The data model supports multiple clients, each of which can hold service-specific credentials for Deputy, Xero, QuickBooks, or other integrations.
-Use the Client Manager GUI to review the current inventory.
+Credentials are managed centrally in a SQLite database stored at `config/credentials.sqlite`.
+The file is created automatically the first time you run either `first_run_gui_tool` or `first_run_cli_tool`.
+Each entry stores a client display name alongside per-service credentials for Deputy, Xero, QuickBooks, or future integrations.

+Use the Client Manager GUI to review the current inventory and rerun the first-run tools whenever you need to add or update credentials.

 ## Documentation
 * Man pages: `docs/man/man1/*.1`